ryanwisely/csci340blog/_posts/2019-12-17-finalbraincell.markdown

 ---
 layout: post
-title:  "the final brain cell: the final. the reflection. the final reflection"
+title:  "the final brain cell"
 date:   2019-12-17
 ---
+the final. the reflection. the final reflection.

 Since working on a large-scaled project with many people over the course of several months, I firmly believe the two most essential skills in executing a task are communication and transparency.
 I think they are crucial to have in any task: big or small.
 I’ve experienced it myself when working with the other five members in the Hendrix Assessment Team project.
 This is my first time working in a larger group, as well as a larger project.
 Due to its size, the duration of the project was expected to last a semester.
 From this, it was imperative to establish effective communication skills amongst the members.
 By holding each other accountable, we maintained a good job in scheduling meeting by sending messages through Slack or e-mail.